Bira/octopus-carnival/_drafts/wir-dscc-themes-sunwarped-monster.md

 - **Breath of the Blazing Sun** probably has this name because almost no one in Athas would know what radiation is.
-It's a Close Blast 4 vs. Fortitude that makes its targets vulnerabilities to radiant and fire damage (save ends).
+It's a Close Blast 4 vs. Fortitude that blinds its targets and makes them vulnerable to radiant and fire damage (save ends both).

 - **Burning Blood** will make xenomorph fans happy, as it represents a high-pressure jet of hazardous blood spraying out when the creature is